swengzju/Breasifer/index.md

 The recent advances of deep learning technology can potentially change the design paradigm of image classification.
 Deep learning can directly uncover features from the training data without the explicit elaboration on feature extraction and selection.
 With the help of back propagation, the internal structures of neural networks get updated automatically based on the error information obtained from each iteration.

 In this project, I investigated and compared the performances of two different deep learning architectures, namely fully connected neural network and convolutional neural network.
+Both models were implemented using python and TensorFlow on a Nvidia Tesla K80 GPU hosted by Amazon Web Services (AWS) EC2 p2.xlarge instance.

 #### Fully connected neural network